Three uncapped players in England Six Nations squad

-LONDON, Jan 23 : England coach Steve Borthwick called up three uncapped players, including two props, for his Six Nations squad on Friday as he deals with something of a front-row injury crisis.
+LONDON, Jan 23 : England coach Steve Borthwick called up three uncapped players, including two props, for his Six Nations squad on Friday as he deals with something of a front-row injury crisis and plots to win the title for the first time in six years

-Bath's 20-year-old Vilikesa Sela and Emmanuel Iyogun of Northampton Saints, along with Exeter back row Greg Fisilau are the new faces in a squad of 36.
+Bath's 20-year-old Vilikesa "Billy" Sela and Emmanuel Iyogun of Northampton Saints, along with powerful Exeter back row Greg Fisilau are the new faces in a squad of 36.

+George Furbank is included despite playing only a handful of games for Northampton this season due to a calf problem.
+He was England’s first-choice fullback until he broke his arm in December 2024 and Borthwick has turned to Freddie Steward and Marcus Smith in his absence.

+Seb Atkinson also returns to challenge for a midfield berth, having impressed last summer against Argentina, but then missing the November internationals through injury.

+Also back is Jack van Poortvliet, replacing Raffi Quirke as one of three scrumhalves.

+There is no place for Saracens' spring-heeled 19-year-old Noah Caluori, who was included in the squad during the autumn.

-Among a long list of initial injury absentees are flyhalf Fin Smith and winger Tom Roebuck, who were regulars through 2025 as England chalked up 11 wins in a row.
+Among a long list of initial injury absentees are flyhalf Fin Smith and winger Tom Roebuck, who were regulars through 2025 as England chalked up 11 wins in a row, but they could still be back for the start of the tournament.

-"We’ve picked a squad with a good balance of experience, leadership and exciting potential," Borthwick said after announcing his squad at Twickenham before he takes them to a training camp in Girona next week.
+"We’ve picked a squad with a good balance of experience, leadership and exciting potential," Borthwick said after announcing the group at Twickenham before he takes them to a training camp in Girona next week.

-"The margins in the Six Nations are incredibly fine so our aim over the coming days is to come together quickly, prepare thoroughly, and make sure we’re ready to perform.

-"If we prepare well and keep demanding the highest levels from one another, it puts us in the strongest possible position when the championship begins."
+"I'm really pleased for Billy Sela - his first time in the senior squad - he's a player of exceptional talent and potential.
+Greg and Manny have been in the squad for different periods of time and I think they're both playing really well.
+In a sense we've always known which players are on that depth chart and who are ready to come in."

+Atkinson, a hard-running 12, gives Borthwick another option in a midfield where he has been juggling options since his arrival but now appears to be picking from a position of strength.

 England will expect to extend their winning run with an opening match at home to struggling Wales on February 7.
 They then visit Scotland before hosting Ireland, playing Italy in Rome and finishing off away to France on March 14.

-They last won the Six Nations championship in 2020 under Eddie Jones.
+They last won the Six Nations championship in 2020 under Eddie Jones but Borthwick was upbeat about ending that drought.

+"I could sense when we met up with the players a couple of weeks ago there was a great excitement," he said.
+"They really can't wait to get going into this tournament.

+"It's a brilliant championship, lots of good teams in it so we can't wait to get going."

 England’s 36-player training squad: